Elaine Charnock - Subject Leader - Maths

 Here at Cartmel we are a very experienced and dynamic team dedicated to developing every child’s confidence in mathematical and numeracy skills whilst fostering an enjoyment of learning.
 There is a strong ethos of nurture in our teaching methods where students are well supported with “drop in sessions” and extra tuition at all ages, as well as booster classes for GCSE students.

 We have three classrooms all equipped with a projector and interactive whiteboard.
-Teachers can book the nearby computer suite and two of our classrooms have a small number of computers for individual student use.
+Teachers can book the nearby computer suite and two of our classrooms have a number of laptops for individual student use.

-The school subscribes to two online resources MathsWatchVLE and MyMaths.
+The school subscribes to two online resources MathsWatchVLE.
 Every student has a personal login to access lessons, homework tasks and revision materials both inside and outside school.

 Students are set on entry.
 Any changes made to sets are as a result of termly assessment levels and progress in class.